Sri Lanka, formerly known as Ceylon, is an island located in Southern Asia.

 The majority of the population is from the Sinhalese ethnicity, and much of the territory of Sri Lanka is inhabited by the Sinhalese people, while a large minority of Tamils, who have also played a significant role in the island’s history, are mostly located on the north of the island.

 Christians in both groups are recent converts who have kept the traditional culture, though there are all kinds of religions here: Islam, Buddhism, Hinduism, etc.

-Sri Lanka offers such a colorful specter of friendly people, cultural heritage, gorgeous beaches, huge cities with loud streets packed with people, markets, children, street cars, and millions of treats characteristic to this part of Asian continent, that it makes this country a perfect place to start exploring this region of Asia.
+Sri Lanka offers such a colorful specter of friendly people, cultural heritage, gorgeous beaches, huge cities with loud streets packed with people, markets, children, streetcars, and millions of treats characteristic to this part of the Asian continent, that it makes this country a perfect place to start exploring this region of Asia.

 Warnings & Dangers in Sri Lanka

 OVERALL RISK : MEDIUM

 Sri Lanka is generally a safe country to visit.
 It is a country where you are unlikely to encounter violence, but you should be careful when it comes to petty crime because its rate is high.
 However, it is still filled with tourists, and if you venture to this country you are likely to have a smooth trip with no incidents.

 As mentioned, some taxis do not have meters so make sure you negotiate the price before entering the vehicle.
 It is relatively safe to take tuk-tuks at night, just be careful that you don't get ripped off.

 There is a great risk of pickpockets.
 In this country, you definitely shouldn't let your guard down.
 Avoid carrying your belongings with you, and if you do, never carry anything in your pocket or a purse.